Doris W. Jones: Life and career

-Doris Winnefred Jones was born on June 3, 1913 in Malden, Massachusetts to Maddie Lightfoot Jones and Walter James Jones.
+Doris Winnefred Jones was born on June 3, 1913, in Malden, Massachusetts, to Maddie Lightfoot Jones and Walter James Jones.
 She wanted to become a ballet dancer, even though she had never met a black ballet dancer and many studios refused to teach her.
 However, some let her watch the classes, and from then on she taught herself through observation and books.
-Soon, she began to teach others and founded a ballet school of her own in 1933.
-Jones founded the Jones-Haywood School of Ballet in 1941 with Claire Haywood in Washington, D.C., in order to give African-American students the opportunity to learn classical dance.
+Soon, she began to teach others and founded a ballet school in 1933.
+Jones founded the Jones-Haywood School of Ballet in 1941 with Claire Haywood in Washington, D.C., to allow African-American students to learn classical dance.
 In 1961, Jones and Haywood founded the Capitol Ballet Company as an extension of their school.
-The Capitol Ballet Company was the leading Jones invited Keith Lee, the first African-American principal male dancer at the American Ballet Theatre, to be a guest teacher at the company, which he accepted.
+The Capitol Ballet Company was the leading Jones, who invited Keith Lee, the first African-American principal male dancer at the American Ballet Theatre, to be a guest teacher at the company, which he accepted.
 Lee later revived the school in 1988, after it closed in 1985 due to lack of funds.

 Famous pupils of Jones include Chita Rivera, Sylvester Campbell, Sandra Fortune, and Louis Johnson.

 Jones died on March 21, 2006, in Washington, D.C.